brucemack/sdr2/README.md

 GP5  - RST out to PCM1804 ADC
 GP6  - DIN in from PC1804 ADC
 GP7  - BCK in from PC1804 ADC
-GP8  - Debug out
-GP9  - LRCK in from PC1804 ADC
+GP8  - LRCK in from PC1804 ADC
+GP9  - Debug out
+GND  -
 GP10 - SCK out to PCM1804 ADC
 GP11
 GP12